bioruffo/compare_ref/README.md

 # compare_ref
-Simple script to compare two reference builds (fasta files).
+Simple script to compare two reference fasta files.

-The script will only compare chromosomes that have the same length, so you can use it e.g. to compare UCSC's hg19 reference with human_g1k_v37, but not with any GRCh38 build.
+The script will only compare chromosomes that have the same length, so you can use it e.g. to compare UCSC's hg19 reference with human_g1k_v37, but you can't use it to compare a hg19 build vs. a GRCh38 build.

 By default, the script will ignore chrM and any other sequences (decoys etc) that are not chromosomes 1-22, X or Y.